 We have AMC Sales Centres and Consultants throughout South Africa.
 Find your nearest AMC Sales Centre here.

-Both our Edge knives and the table knife in our cutlery set are not made from the exact same stainless steel as our cutlery.
-It is a similar quality, but carbon is added to enable the knife to be hardened.
-This gives a knife blade the strength and "spring" feature.
-If you dishwash or hand wash your knives and they are not dried completely, small marks can form that look almost like rust.
-This is very easily removed with AMC Classic Cleaner.
-This is also not unique to our products, it can happen with all knives due to the carbon added to the steel.
+Our Edge knives, Steak knives and Impression Cutlery table knives are made from a type of stainless steel with a carbon content.
+This enables knives to be hardened and makes it strong and adds the "spring"feature.
+All knife blades need these features.
+Our cutlery itself is made from the same stainless steel as the cookware.
+If you use a dishwasher or hand wash your knives and they are not dried completely, small marks can form that look almost like rust.
+This is very easily removed by wiping with a soft cloth or sponge and AMC Classic Cleaner.
+This is also not unique to AMC products, it can happen with all knives due to the carbon added to the steel.

 Using the AMC Speedcooker® or ElectroSpeed® is perfectly safe, provided you follow the operating instructions correctly.
 Before using the Speedcooker for the first time it is essential that your read the instructions in the leaflet carefully.